Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Experimental sequences and techniques

 \subsection{Sequence for entanglement entropy experiments}

 To measure the second-order \Renyi entropy, we need to perform many-body interference on two copies.
 The twins should be prepared in adjacent chains, i.e., in a single double-well formed by the $y$ superlattice.
 Therefore, we perform the staggered cooling in the $x$ direction instead of the $y$ direction which will result in an alternating structure of the atoms in the $y$ direction.

-The sequence to measure the entanglement entropy is illustrated in Fig. \ref{seq_t}(b).\\ \textbf{Initial state preparation.} After staggered cooling and pushout of the reservoir chains, we impose an addressing beam to select a $2\times6$ plaquette region.
-As a result, we create two adjacent chains of state $\ket{001010}$ in the $x$ direction.\\ \textbf{Beam splitter operation and parity readout.} After finishing the driving, we ramp up the $x$ lattice to freeze the dynamics.
-Then the $y$ long lattice is ramped up to 9.3$E_{rS}$ and the $y$ short lattice is ramped down to 19.8$E_{rS}$, forming a balanced double well.
+The sequence to measure the entanglement entropy is illustrated in Fig. \ref{seq_t}(b).\\ \textbf{Initial state preparation.} After staggered cooling and pushout of the reservoir chains, we impose an addressing beam to select a $2\times8$ plaquette region.
+As a result, we create two adjacent chains of state $\ket{00101010}$ in the $x$ direction.\\ \textbf{Beam splitter operation.} After finishing the driving, we ramp up the $x$ lattice to freeze the dynamics.
+Then the $y$ long lattice is ramped up to 79.2$E_{rL}$ and the $y$ short lattice is ramped down to 9.3$E_{rS}$, forming a balanced double well.
 To further reduce the on-site interaction, we lower the depths of the $x$ short lattice and the $z$ lattice to 26$E_{rS}$ and 23$E_{rS}$, respectively.
-The calculated tunnelling rate $J_{BS}/h$ is 967 Hz, and the residue interaction $U_{BS}/h$ is 402 Hz, yielding a contrast of 99\% of the beam splitter operation.
-After performing a 50$:$50 beam splitter operation on the atoms \cite{Daley2012}, we freeze the atoms by ramping up the $x$ short lattice.
-Finally, the atoms are pinned and imaged without expanding.
-The pair-wise loss during fluorescence imaging allows us to read out the parities of the sites.
+The calculated tunnelling rate $J_{BS}/h$ is 967 Hz, and the residue interaction $U_{BS}/h$ is 422 Hz, yielding a contrast of 99\% of the beam splitter operation.
+After performing a 50$:$50 beam splitter operation on the atoms \cite{Daley2012}, we freeze the atoms by ramping up the $x$ short lattice.\\ \textbf{Full-count detection.} To obtain the occupations of the left and right sites in each double-well, we apply a separation-wall along the $x$ direction in the middle by DMD3.
+Besides, in order to suppressing tunneling in the double-well during detection, we load the atoms into the $y$ long lattice before raising the wall.
+As a results, after free expansion in the $y$ direction, the atoms in the left sites are spread out to the 50 left sites, and so are the atoms in the right sites.
+Finally we pin the atoms to perform fluorescence imaging.
+The probability that an atom mistakenly crosses the barrier to the other side is $0.7\%$.